Engineering Rank/Select Data Structures for Large-Alphabet Strings: Introduction

-\item Although they use only $o(n\lg{\sigma})$ additional bits on top of the plain representation of string $s$, no compression is achieved.
-In practice, strings have regularities that could be used to improve the space usage, using space proportional to some compressibility measure (such as, e.g., the empirical entropy of the string \cite{Man01}). \end{enumerate}
+\item \textbf{The space usage is not compressed}: Wavelet matrices use space close to that of the plain representation of string $s$, no compression is achieved.
+In practice, strings have regularities that could be used to improve the space usage, using space proportional to some compressibility measure (such as, e.g., the empirical entropy of the string \cite{Man01}, or the number of equal-symbol runs in the string \cite{GNPjacm20}).
+Although a compressed bit vector can be used to represent $\mathsf{wm}$, like the one by Raman et al.~\cite{RRRtalg07}, this would increase the running time of $s.\rank$ and $s.\select$ considerably. \end{enumerate}

-The approach by Golynski et al.~\cite{GMRsoda06} improves the operation times to $\bigoh{\lg\lg{\sigma}}$ (and $\select$ to $\bigoh{1}$ time), improving practical performance notoriously compared to wavelet matrices, yet still using non-compressed space.
-The \emph{alphabet-partitioning} approach by Barbay et al.~\cite{BCGNNalgo14}, on the other hand, keeps the same computation times as Golynsky et al.'s approach, yet using compressed space ---so, avoiding both drawbacks mentioned above.
-The main disadvantage is, however, that the theoretical times obtained by Barbay et al.~\cite{BCGNNalgo14} rely on the multi-ary wavelet trees by Ferragina et al.~\cite{FMMNtalg06} which have been shown impractical by Bowe \cite{BoweThesis,Navarro2016}.
-Indeed, the experiments in this paper indicate that alphabet partitioning and wavelet matrices have similar operation times, although the former uses less space.
+Another approach suitable for large alphabets is by Golynski et al.~\cite{GMRsoda06}, which improves the time of operation $\rank$ to $\bigoh{\lg\lg{\sigma}}$ and $\select$ to $\bigoh{1}$ time.
+This also improves the practical performance notoriously compared to wavelet matrices, yet still using non-compressed $n\lg{\sigma} + n\cdot o(\lg{\sigma})$ bits of space.
+The \emph{alphabet-partitioning} approach by Barbay et al.~\cite{BCGNNalgo14}, on the other hand, keeps essentially the same computation times as Golynsky et al.'s data structure, yet using compressed space, this way avoiding both drawbacks mentioned above for wavelet matrices.
+The main disadvantage is, however, that the theoretical times obtained by Barbay et al.~\cite{BCGNNalgo14} rely on the multi-ary wavelet trees by Ferragina et al.~\cite{FMMNtalg06} which are impractical according to a study by Bowe \cite{BoweThesis,Navarro2016}.

 \paragraph{Contributions}